gorn/rspreadsheet/DEVEL_BLOG.md

 1. Make changes
 2. Test if all tests pass (run `bundle exec guard` to test automatically).
 If not go to 1.
 3. Build and install locally using script `./reinstall_local_gem.sh` (see [details](reinstall_local_gem.sh))
 4. Now can locally and manually use/test the gem.
 This should not be replacement for automated testing.
-If you make some changes, go to 1.
+If you make any changes, go to 1.
+5. If you want to test in travis before the release, you can `git push` the changes and let [travis](https://travis-ci.org/gorn/rspreadsheet) test them.
+   If you want to be extra prudent you can do this in feature branch by `git checkout -b <feature-branch-name>; git push -u origin <feature-branch-name>`
-5. When happy, increment the version number and `git add .; git commit -am'commit message'; git push`
+6. When happy, increment the version number and `git add .; git commit -am'commit message'; git push`
-6. ``rake release`` - creates a version tag in git and pushes the code to github + Rubygems.
+7. ``rake release`` - creates a version tag in git and pushes the code to github + Rubygems.
 After this is succesfull the new version appears as release in Github and RubyGems.
+8. If you have used the feature branch, than delete it.

-gem alternative to points 3-6
+gem alternative to step 3 and 7

-    gem build rspreadsheet.gemspec              -\   These two lines together are in install.sh sudo gem install rspreadsheet-x.y.z.gem     -/   which should be invoked from parent directory gem push rspreadsheet-x.y.z.gem             releases the gem, do not forgot to update version in rspreadsheet.gemspec before doing this
+    gem build rspreadsheet.gemspec              -\   These two lines together are in reinstall_local_gem.sh sudo gem install rspreadsheet-x.y.z.gem     -/   which should be invoked from parent directory gem push rspreadsheet-x.y.z.gem             releases the gem, do not forgot to update version in rspreadsheet.gemspec before doing this